Telemedicine and its Role in Boosting the Levels of Patient Engagement

 4. Telemedicine is cost-effective

-According to a report, the cost difference between a telehealth visit and a corresponding office-based physician appointment is $40 per visit.
+According to a report, the cost difference between a telemedicine visit and a corresponding office-based physician appointment is $40 per visit.
 The patients no longer have to bear the costs of traveling to and fro the provider’s clinic.

 Prompt delivery of healthcare services virtually also prevents the condition for worsening by offering a timely and convenient resolution of the same.
 It also helps the patients avoid costly and complex treatments required when the disease has been exacerbated.